tosin2013/cloi/README.md

 - **100% Local** – Your code never leaves your machine.
 No API key needed.
 - **Automates Fixes (Beta)** – Analyze errors and apply patches with a single command.
 - **Safe Changes** – Review all diffs before applying.
 Full control to accept or reject.
-- **Customizable** – Ships with Phi-4 model.
-Swap models as needed via Ollama.
+- **Customizable** – Ships with Phi-4.
+Swap between your locally installed Ollama models.
 - **Free to Use** – Extensible architecture.
 Fork, contribute, and customize to your needs.

 ### System Requirements